 To generate the token, the Management API required access to your Global Client Secret (used to sign the token).
 This is information that should not be exposed to web browsers.

-The new OAuth 2.0 Client Credentials grant implementation does not pose such risks.
-Once you do the initial configuration, you can get a token either by visiting the dashboard, or by making a simple
+The new implementation does not pose such risks.
+Once you perform the initial configuration, you can get a token either by visiting the Auth0 Dashboard, or by making a simple

 POST request to the